 Document and Information Responsible Entity Protocols 1.
-REJECTED/PRO-RATED VOTES RECEIVED FROM BROADRIDGE Issuer Name CUSIP Number of proxy votes rejected/uncoun ted and pro- rated broken down by intermediary and reason (no/insufficient entitlement, ruling of chair).
+REJECTED/PRORATED VOTES RECEIVED FROM BROADRIDGE Issuer Name CUSIP Number of proxy votes rejected/uncoun ted and pro-rated broken down by intermediary and reason (no/insufficient entitlement, ruling of chair).
 Confirmation if late proxies were accepted.
 Issuer Tabulator Intermediaries Broadridge Rejection or pro-ration of proxy votes should be a rare occurrence if intermediaries provide accurate and complete vote entitlement information and tabulators make reasonable efforts to obtain any missing vote entitlement information.
 However, if in the final tabulation, the tabulator or meeting chair rejects or pro-rates an intermediary's proxy votes submitted on a Formal Vote Report, including because vote entitlements could not be located despite the tabulator's reasonable efforts, the issuer should instruct the tabulator to notify Broadridge within a reasonable period (e.g. 2 business days) of completing final tabulation.
-Tabulators and Broadridge are encouraged to develop appropriate electronic communication methods for this information.
+At this time, a reasonable period would be 10 business days.
+Communication could take place by the issuer instructing the tabulator to send Broadridge the following information: a list of the votes that were not included in the final tally by intermediary (including any votes from registered shareholders); the number of any over-votes and resulting % pro-ration; any attempts by the tabulator to contact the relevant intermediary before the meeting to resolve the over-vote.
+Tabulators and Broadridge are encouraged to develop appropriate electronic communication methods forto streamline the transmission of this information and reduce the period of time.
 Broadridge should provide this information to the relevant intermediary clients within a reasonable period of time (e.g. 1 business day of receiving the information).
 Intermediaries should make this information available to their beneficial owner clients within a reasonable period of time (e.g. 2 business days) of the tabulator providing the relevant information to Broadridge.
 Intermediaries should discuss with their beneficial owner clients the appropriate method of providing this information.
-Intermediaries, with the assistance of Broadridge, are expected to put appropriate processes in place to rectify any problems with the vote entitlement information so that the issue does not arise going forward.
-Tabulators, intermediaries and Broadridge are also encouraged to work together to develop end-to-end vote confirmation capability to enable investors that wish to do so to confirm whether their proxy votes have been accepted, including in "real time" where appropriate.
+Intermediaries, with the assistance of Broadridge, are expected to put appropriate